Skip to main content

 A token management solution for all your electronic prescriptions and repeats

 Once registered, you no longer need to keep track of each electronic prescription token.
-Having an Active Script List means you can walk into a participating pharmacy, give consent for them to access your list, and have that pharmacy dispense your medicines.
+Having an Active Script List means you can walk into a participating pharmacy, give consent for staff to access your list, and have that pharmacy dispense your medicines.

 Ask your pharmacy about registering for an Active Script List.